 Photo credit: Jcstudio / Freepik

-If you’d like to order sushi for your next business lunch meeting or corporate event, speak to the corporate catering experts at Order-In on 1300 851 900.
-We have a range of corporate caterers who offer fresh and delicious sushi for working lunches and functions.
+If you’d like to order sushi catering for your next business lunch meeting or corporate event, speak to the corporate catering experts at Order-In on 1300 851 900.
+We have a range of corporate caterers who offer fresh and delicious sushi catering and other Japanese catering menu options that are perfect for working lunches and corporate functions.